 Filter by sub-calendar

-Filter by custom event field
+Filter by custom event fields

-Using filters in combination
+Use filters in combination

 - You can use a combination of filters, as needed, to see precisely the events that are relevant.

 - You can share a calendar view with filtered events: click on the Share link, which is underneath the filters.
 This will open up your calendar in a new tab or window with the filters applied.

 - You can bookmark that calendar link, or share it with others to see the filter applied.
 Be sure that the link you use for filtering has the appropriate access permission for the people you want to share the filtered results with.